 SIRA has undertaken a comprehensive review of the current claims handling framework for workers compensation in NSW.
-Arising from this review, SIRA is developing Claims Administration Manual Standards of Practice (CAM Standards) that will outline mandatory claims administration and conduct requirements for insurers.
-The CAM Standards will be supported by streamlined and consolidated Workers Compensation Guidelines.
+From this review, SIRA has revised the Guidelines.
+The new Guidelines are supported by Standards of practice (Standards) which outline claims administration and conduct expectations for insurers.

-SIRA's objective in developing the CAM Standards and revised Guidelines is to improve outcomes in the workers compensation system by ensuring that clear, consistent, easy to access and enforceable expectations are set for all insurers, to guide insurer conduct and claims management.
+SIRA's objective in developing the revised Guidelines and Standards is to improve outcomes in the workers compensation system by ensuring that clear, consistent, easy to access expectations are set for all insurers, to guide insurer conduct and claims management.

 It is important that injured workers are protected and that they receive appropriate, timely, respectful services and support.
+Similarly, it is important that employers are actively engaged in the claims process to support workers with their recovery and return to work.

-SIRA intends to use the CAM Standards and improved Guidelines to hold insurers accountable for delivering high standards of service to workers and their families, carers, employers and other stakeholders.
+SIRA intends to use the improved Guidelines and the Standards to hold insurers accountable for delivering high standards of service to workers and their families, carers, employers and other stakeholders.